closeio/making.close.com/_posts/2022-10-03-data-stores-connections-handling/index.md

 ---
-title: 'Resilient Database Connections'
+title: 'Connecting To PostgreSQL The Robust Way'
 date: 2022-10-03
-permalink: /posts/database-resilient-connections
+permalink: /posts/postgresql-resilient-connections
 author: João Sampaio
 thumbnail: ''
 metaDescription: ''
-tags: [Engineering, Databases]
+tags: [Engineering, Databases, PostgreSQL, Connections]
 ---

 - [ ] `TCP_USER_TIMEOUT` in connection attempt

-We've recently tweaked how connections to our data stores are maintained.
+We've recently tweaked how connections to our PostgreSQL are maintained.
 This led to more resiliency in the face of failures as well as smoother proactive failovers.
 This post is a summary of everything we've learned in the process.

-The big takeaway is that, when thinking of connections to external resources, you need to ask yourself several questions:
+The big takeaway is that, when thinking of connections to *any* external resources, you need to ask yourself several questions:

 - How long do we wait for a connection to be successfully established?
 - How long do we wait for a request to be acknowledged/replied to?
 - For how long can a connection go idle before we have to check its health?

 The answer to these varies depending on the data store and how your application talks to it.
-In this post, we will share some configuration knobs specific to our current tech stack.
+In this post, we will primarily explore PostgreSQL and related parts of our tech stack, but we'll also touch on other data stores that we have experience with.

 ## The problem

-We had noticed that, sometimes, after a failover of a data store, some of our processes would hang for a long time before recovering.
-The hanging could go on for as long as 15 minutes, at times!
-In the context of most web applications, including ours, 15 minutes is an unacceptably long time to sit while doing nothing.
-These processes would hang even after the backing data store that failed over had already recovered.
-This made recovery take longer than it needed to on several occasions.
+We had noticed that, sometimes, after a failover of our PostgreSQL cluster, some of our processes would hang a long time prior to recovering and resuming regular operation.
+The hanging could go on for as long as 15 minutes, even if the database recovered much quicker!
+This made our application's recovery take longer than it needed to on several occasions.

-If this happened upon a reactive failover, we figured it could potentially also happen on a proactive failover, and sometimes those need to happen, for example when we want to execute a planned software upgrade.
+If this happened during an unplanned failover, we figured it could potentially also happen for a proactive failover, and sometimes those need to happen, for example when we want to execute a planned software upgrade.

 ## The configuration options